buddhist-uni/buddhist-uni.github.io/_content/monographs/in-the-buddhas-words_bodhi.md

 publisher: wisdom
 status: featured
 course: ebts
-tags: [buddhism, pali-canon, philosophy, function]
+tags: [buddhism, pali-canon, philosophy, function, meditation, ethics]
 ---

 The contemporary anthology of the Buddha's teachings, Bhikkhu Bodhi organizes the key content of the suttas into a logical and progressive series of ten chapters.